 The Corporation classifies loans as past due when no principal or interest payments have been made by thirty-one days after the due date.
 The Corporation classifies loans as impaired when no principal or interest payment have been made by ninety-one days after the due date.

-Loans and investment securities earn interest at rates ranging between 3.12% and 13.50% per annum (December 31, 2020: 3.22% and 10.50%).
+Loans and investment securities earn interest at annual rates ranging between 3.12% and 13.50% (2020: 3.22% and 10.50%).